 Frequently Asked Questions

-- What is the difference between Scotch broth and a stew?
-While they are similar, Scotch broth is generally considered a soup, and is thinner and more brothy than a stew.
-The key is the long cooking time which tenderizes the meat and vegetables, and the pearl barley which thickens the liquid without making it into a thick gravy like a traditional stew.
+What is the difference between scotch broth and a stew?
+Scotch broth is thinner and more brothy, while a stew has a thicker, gravy-like consistency.
+The pearl barley in scotch broth thickens the liquid gently without making it as heavy as a stew.

 Hairy Bikers Scotch Broth Recipe